talalalghazal5/Saree3/Backend/README.md

 # Laravel API Project

-This is a Laravel-based API project for a Flutter **multi vendor** app, using Laravel Breeze API boilerplate.
+This is a Laravel-based API project for a Flutter **multi vendor** app, using Laravel Breeze API boilerplate. this api offers an easy way to authenticate users and verify their phone number via twilio verify service.

 ### Follow these steps to set up the project.